isomerpages/nlb-mobile-guide/spotlight/skillsfuture-month-2020/_posts/2020-07-23-post-skillsfuture-month-2-looking-to-upgrade.md

 ---
-title: 'SkillsFuture Month 2-Looking to Upgrade'
+title: SkillsFuture Month 2-Looking to Upgrade
 date: 2020-07-23T00:00:00.000Z
 permalink: /spotlight/skillsfuture-month-2020/looking-to-upgrade
-description: 'SkillsFuture Month 2020-In support of SkillsFuture Month, NLB has curated learning packages with books, articles and videos, on the areas of job search, upskilling, recruitment, and business transformation.
+description: SkillsFuture Month 2020-In support of SkillsFuture Month, NLB has curated learning packages with books, articles and videos, on the areas of job search, upskilling, recruitment, and business transformation.
 Get a head start on your learning journey with NLB!
-Happy reading :)'
+Happy reading :)
 image: /images/FS-futureskillsmonth2020.jpg
 ---
 <img src="/images/FS-futureskillsmonth2020.jpg">
 <p style="font-size:8pt;">Photo credit: Retrieved from <a href="https://www.skillsfuture.sg/
 " target="_blank">https://www.skillsfuture.sg/</a></p>